 This article explains the basics of serving as a named plaintiff in a stockholder lawsuit.
-We believe the role of named plaintiffs is crucial: The deterrent effects of stockholder litigation—and the billions of dollars recovered for millions of investors over the preceding decades—are largely attributable to a small group of individual and institutional investors who were willing to assert their legal rights to remedy corporate misconduct.
+We believe that the deterrent effects of stockholder litigation—and the billions of dollars recovered for millions of investors over the preceding decades—are largely attributable to a small group of individual and institutional investors who were willing to assert their legal rights to remedy corporate misconduct.

 Our firm specializes in recovering losses for stockholders harmed by corporate misconduct.
 Before bringing a case, we often counsel clients on the benefits and risks of serving as a named plaintiff in a lawsuit.
-Participating in litigation is a special privilege granted to stockholders under U.S. law, and we view private litigation as essential to maintaining healthy and efficient financial markets.
+Participating in litigation is a special privilege granted to stockholders under U.S. law, and we believe it is crucial to maintaining healthy and efficient financial markets.
 Nonetheless, serving as a plaintiff in a lawsuit is not for everyone.
 In this article, we discuss the benefits and potential drawbacks to consider.

 Basics of Stockholder Litigation